 Sarah teaches across the College and is the Bioscience Lead for the Essentials of Bioscience for Nursing practice module.
 At postgraduate level, she leads two modules; Cellular and Molecular Basis of Cancer and Cellular Pathology.
 After receiving a College inspirational teaching award in 2016, she was nominated for an outstanding student support award and an inspirational teaching award in 2017.
 Sarah was involved with the accreditation of the Biomedical Science degree.

 Dr Haywood-Small is a member of the BMRC Lab Management group; actively contributing to the development and implementation of research strategies in the BMRC.
 After receiving external funding in 2017, she began to establish a mesothelioma research group in collaboration with local charities and clinical partners in the NHS.

-Sarah teaches on a range of undergraduate and postgraduate courses relating to Biomedical Science across the Faculty, receiving recognition for her interactive anatomy lectures at the forefront of practice.
+Sarah teaches on a range of undergraduate and postgraduate courses relating to Biomedical Science across the College, receiving recognition for her interactive anatomy lectures at the forefront of practice.